Aurora Borealis

 Capturing the aurora with a DLSR camera takes practice, a wide angle lens, sturdy tripod, and a remote shutter trigger.

-If you have an intervalometer (remote timed shutter release), you can set it to keep snapping pics while you’re watching the aurora overhead.
+If you have an intervalometer (remote shutter release), you can set it to keep taking pics while you’re watching the aurora dance.
 First thing to note is that the aurora is different EVERY time it visits.
 Brighter, faster, duller, slower, nearby or overhead, or far in the distance.
 So, you’ll need to be ready to adjust your settings and your gear.

 My recommended default camera settings are: 12mm, f2.8, ISO 1600, 6 seconds.
 Then, adjust depending on how fast and bright the aurora is.
 Generally speaking, faster moving auroras mean faster shutter speeds, slower moving means longer exposures.
 At times, I’ve dropped to 2 seconds, ISO 400 as the aurora was so bright and fast moving (the Cartwright Lake event) where it was so bright the aurora washed out the stars!
 At other times, I’ve switched to a longer 70mm zoom lens to capture it on a distant horizon, stretching the time out to 10 or more seconds.
 Don’t be afraid to experiment, just be sure you are in focus!